s8m21/Show-Attend-and-Tell-Neural-Image-Caption-Generation-with-Visual-Attention/README.md

 2. Open the TrainingAndSavingModel.ipynb file.
 3. Run the file, adjusting hyperparameters as needed.

-We have trained the model on 5000 vocab size, 100000 images and captions.
+We have trained the model on 5000 vocab sizes, 100000 images, and captions.

 ## Evaluation